imgtec-riscv/catapult-sdk/README.md

 ```
 rpm2cpio catapult-sdk-{version}-1.x86_64.rpm | cpio -id
 ```
 This will extract the SDK into a directory opt/imgtec/catapult-sdk_{version} under the current working directory.
-Note that this works on Ubuntu as well as CentOS.
+Note that this works on Ubuntu as well as RedHat.

 ### Windows Installation
 To install on Windows, simply double-click the catapult-sdk_setup_win32_x64_{version}.exe application and the installer wizard will guide you through the setup process.